 In the nearly 40 years that I have been writing an outdoor column, I keep hearing the same refrains from anglers and hunters when it comes to the Division of Wildlife (DOW).
 I heard a familiar “fish story” on one of the recent days I was fly fishing a favorite lake.

 The scenario goes the DOW came in, used a shocker boat on the lake and kept a horde of large bass.
 It continues with the wildlife agency taking the bass to some other body of water — this time the Lima reservoirs.
 Over the years, it’s been other bodies of water.

 If one realizes that it is illegal to move fish from one body of water to another you should know a state agency would not do that.
 But people believe what they want to believe.

 Mike Wilkerson, fish management supervisor of Wildlife District Two, emphatically stated, “The rumor about Wildlife removing bass, or any fish, for stocking in other reservoirs is completely false.
 We do however, keep a few fish for aging purposes.
 These fish are sacrificed so we can remove their otolith (the ear bone) to determine the age of these fish.
 The number sacrificed is very low in relation to the total population, and we only do this one or two times in a six-year period.
 This information is extremely important for us in determining what management options we have.”

 He added, “This is an old rumor that I have heard for the past 20 years and it is not unique to (the lake I was fishing).
 When we are in Lima, anglers say they hear the same thing about Wildlife removing fish from those lakes for stocking elsewhere.
 All of our stocked fish are raised in our hatchery system, or occasionally bought from private dealers.”

-Al Smith is a freelance outdoors writer.
-Contact him at email@example.com and follow him on Twitter @alsmithFL
+Al Smith is a freelance outdoor writer.
+You may contact him at firstname.lastname@example.org and follow him on Twitter @alsmithFL